Diorama (Kenshi Yonezu album): Background and development

-In March 2011, Yonezu and 7 other musicians created Balloom, an independent music label for Internet musicians to widen their musical opportunities.
+In March 2011, Yonezu and seven other musicians created Balloom, an independent music label for Internet musicians to widen their musical opportunities.
 Since the first meetings Yonezu had with the company, he intended to release music using his own voice and not Vocaloid software.

 Writing and production

 The album was sung, written, produced, arranged and mixed all by Yonezu himself.
 He began planning Diorama in 2010, and the album took a year and a half to complete.
-Yonezu did not collaborate with other musicians on the album, as he felt at the time that was not a good communicator.
+Yonezu did not collaborate with other musicians on the album, as he felt at the time that he was not a good communicator.
 The album is a concept album about an imaginary town that is built on top of a catfish.
 All of the songs are stories that happen in the town.
 The idea of having a miniature town was one of Yonezu's first when planning the album, and he created characters and stories for the people who lived in the town.
 Yonezu considers the lyrics of "Vivi" to be the closest to his own feelings.
 The song "Machi" was originally titled "Furu Asa" (降る朝), and the lyrics were put in a blog post by Yonezu on March 16, 2011.

 Yonezu drew all of the illustrations in the booklet himself, including the cover.
 He drew the catfish in the style they were drawn in Edo period Japan.
 He was also the illustrator for the videos for "Go Go Yūreisen" and "Vivi" that were uploaded to Nico Nico Douga and YouTube to promote the album.
 The art for the album was inspired by the art of Edward Gorey, and remained in black and white as he finds colouring tedious.